National Skills Competition 2015

-- Familiarise yourself with the competition rules for the programme you are entering (there are different rules for different programmes - TY, LCA and LC / LCVP!) as these will give you clear directions for completing the competition.
+- Familiarise yourself with the competition rules for the programme you are entering (there are different rules for different programmes - TY and Leaving Cert as these will give you clear directions for completing the competition.

 - Make a note of what happens during the work experience and look out for those things mentioned in the competition rules.